gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 naming convention for classes and just looking at my files I can tell what is going to happen to a page.

-Pages have good performance from what I can tell with tools like page speed and dev tools:
+Pages have excellent performance when run through page speed and dev tools:

-**TODO ADD VIDEO OF PROD LOADING PERF**
+<iframe src="https://player.vimeo.com/video/414998702" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+~2s for DOM content loaded and ~7s for the page to fully load.

-The **good part** of `go-html-asset-manager` is that it enables the content and themes to be kept simple while resulting in an efficient site, plus this tool is agnostic to the site generator used to generate the output.
+The **good part** of `go-html-asset-manager` is that the content and themes remain simple, and the final site is performant, plus this tool is agnostic to the site generator used to generate the initial HTML.

 The **bad part** of `go-html-asset-manager` is that some of the mutations can cause differences in the final appearance.
-For example, wrapping iframes to ensure a 4:3 or 16:9 aspect ratio can be different from the development builds which show the iframe added to the markdown file.
+For example, wrapping iframes to ensure a 4:3 or 16:9 aspect ratio can be different from the development builds, which show the iframe added to the markdown file.

 ## What next

-Overall I've been really happy with this setup and it's made it easy to improve the performance of my site in a consistent way.
+Overall I've been pleased with this setup, and it's made it easy to improve the performance of my site in a consistent way.

-I don't have too much planned for the current set up outside of improving the development of style guides for my themes which are still a little iffy to develop and work with.
+I don't have too much planned for the current set up outside of improving the development of style guides for my themes, which are still a little iffy to develop.